 exit from the playoffs left me too bitter to come anywhere near the subject of our national pastime.
 Since yesterday's unnecessary behemoth of a disquisition tied a belated bow on 2011 baseball for me, however, it's now or next year to discuss my favorite jersey accents.

-At eleven letters, Paul Goldschmidt's last name is one shy of Isringhausen's 12, but it's stuffed with consonants; even so, perhaps because of how the Diamondbacks place names on their jerseys, it doesn't take up the space that the equally lengthy — and much more challenging to spell — Marc Rzepczynski's does on his Blue Jays uniform.
+At eleven letters, Paul Goldschmidt's last name is one shy of Isringhausen's twelve, but it's stuffed with consonants; even so, perhaps because of how the Diamondbacks place names on their jerseys, it doesn't take up the space that the equally lengthy — and much more challenging to spell — Marc Rzepczynski's does on his Blue Jays uniform.

-say it, the placement on his jersey clearly made the Rzepczynski rainbow a mark to beat.
+say it, the placement on his jersey clearly made the Rzepczynski arch a mark to beat.
 Until I saw...

 Share your own favorites in the comments!

 Images cadged from other websites, uncredited, and used in good faith.